How Long Does 9 Holes of Golf Take? (Estimated Time for 1-4 Players)

 If the course you’re playing on has a lot of “bottle-neck” holes, it can slow down your round.

-Identifying potential “bottle-neck” holes is paramount in creating good pace.
+Identifying potential “bottle-neck” holes is paramount in creating a good pace of play.
 “Bottle-neck” holes are likely par-3 holes, drivable par-4 holes, and two-shot par-5s.
 This is especially true if they fall within a course’s first two or three holes.

 Their Pace of Play Best Practices report estimates how long it will take you to play each hole.